Auto-Adaptive PINNs with Applications to Phase Transitions: Auto-Adaptive Sampling

 where $f(x)$ is any function proportional to the target density function $\pi(x)$.
 Iterating the process many times yields sample points $x_N$ with a density approaching the target density as $N$ becomes large.
 This method has been shown to be effective even in situations with fairly pathological target density functions, given proper choice of $g$.

 It is worth noting that there is a brief history of the use of Metropolis-Hastings and the broader class of Markov-Chain-Monte-Carlo (MCMC) methods in PINNs.
-In particular, the results of \cite{resadapt} suggest that this is the most effective method for the implementation of residual adaptive sampling.
-Though dropout methods remain more popular in residual adaptive methods, such as was employed in \cite{WZ}, because of their ease of implementation.
-Additionally, the Bayesian-PINN (B-PINN) \cite{BPINN} uses similar MCMC-based inference to capture uncertainty in the network parameters, addressing noise through probabilistic modeling rather than deterministic regularization.
+In particular, MCMC methods are suggested by \cite{resadapt} as a method of implementation for residual adaptive methods when the sampling distribution is complex.
+Though dropout methods remain more popular in residual adaptive methods, such as was employed in \cite{WZ}, due to their ease of implementation.
+Additionally the Bayesian-PINN (B-PINN) \cite{BPINN} uses MCMC-based inference to capture uncertainty in the network parameters, addressing noise through probabilistic modeling rather than deterministic regularization, though the way the methods are used in this context is very different from our own.

 The Metropolis-Hastings is additionally very well-studied and lends itself very naturally to the context of Physics-Informed Neural Networks.
 As an iteration based method, it can be run easily in conjunction with training.
 Additional improvements such as multiple proposal \cite{MultiMCMC} can nicely address common issues in PDEs and in shocks in particular.
-Additionally, the method is nicely parrallelizable and can be run very efficiently on GPUs \cite{ParMCMC}.
+Additionally, the method is nicely parallelizable and can be run very efficiently on GPUs \cite{ParMCMC}.
 These benefits make it an exceptionally good fit for sampling in the context of Neural Networks.

-As discussed below equation \eqref{Energy_Adaptive_Sampling:eq:Weighted_Loss}, it is additionally necessary to sample from a uniform distribution (as is standard for PINNs), since regions of zero energy are still important to the accuracy of our simulations.
-We denote by $\lambda$ the ratio of points sampled adaptively: